dotnet/android/Documentation/guides/building-apps/build-properties.md

 `.jar` files are parsed.
 Possible values include:

 - **class-parse**: Uses `class-parse.exe` to parse Java bytecode directly, without assistance of a JVM.
-This value is experimental.

 - **jar2xml**: Use `jar2xml.jar` to use Java reflection to extract types and members from a `.jar` file.